sedwardsmarsh/ThorlabsLTStage.jl/devpi_guide.md

     7. Create a "dev" index, telling it to use the root/pypi cache as a base so that all packages from pypi.org will appear on that index:
     `devpi index -c dev bases=root/pypi`

     8. Configure devpi to use the new index "dev".
-Replace `<username>` with your chosen username:
+Replace `<username>` with your username:
     `devpi use <username>/dev`

     9. Configure the firewall.
 This step is specific to your operating system.
 The following commands will work on Ubuntu Linux:
         * Allow traffic on port 3141 using the TCP protocol:
             - `sudo ufw allow 3141/tcp`
         * Restart the firewall:
+            **Notice:** this step will enable your firewall.
+Proceed with caution.
             - `sudo ufw disable`
             - `sudo ufw enable`

-## Server control
+## Server Control - Commands
+If the server goes down, or you're done using your devpi package, use the following commands to start/stop the devpi server as needed.
-* Start the server: `supervisord -c gen-config/supervisord.conf`
+* Start: `supervisord -c gen-config/supervisord.conf`
-* Stop the server: `supervisorctl -c gen-config/supervisord.conf shutdown`
+* Stop: `supervisorctl -c gen-config/supervisord.conf shutdown`
 ## Upload a package:
 1. Verify you're logged in to the correct user and index:
     * Run: `devpi use`